brianscherner/fly-fishing-journal/research-and-planning-log.md

 * 11:40am - 12:00pm: Work on refactoring app so that PastTripsControl will live inside TripsControl component.

 * 1:00pm - 2:30pm: After working on changing state, realized I was overcomplicating component structure and backtracked to my original state.

+* 2:30pm - : Begin working on "Read" functionality for past trips.